Spatial Analysis of the Association between School Proximity and Crime in Philadelphia: Discussion

 We see the largest effects of school proximity on crime for the in-session time period, violent crime type, and high school educational level.
 Our regression analysis finds that proximity to a high school in the in-session time period is associated with an expected increase of $\approx$ 31\% in violent crimes compared to $\approx$ 14\% in property crime and $\approx$ 17\% in total crime.
 Similarly large effects were also found in our propensity score analysis, where proximity to a high school in the in-session time period is associated with an expected increase of $\approx$ 27\% in violent crimes compared to $\approx$ 15\% in property crime and $\approx$ 16\% in total crime.

+As we hypothesized, crime incidence around public schools is substantially higher during in-session time periods compared to out-of-session time periods for most crime types and education levels.
+These results support the routine activities theory of \cite{CohFel79} and pattern theory of \citep{BraBra93}.
+However, crime incidence around public schools is also significantly elevated (though with a smaller magnitude) during the out-of-session time periods for most crime types and education levels, which was not expected.
+We also find that high schools have the highest elevated crime incidence during in-session periods among the education levels, which we hypothesized based on the peak ages of crime propensity \citep{Far86}.

+Finally, we hypothesized based on pattern theory \citep{BraBra93} that crime types could be differentially impacted by proximity to a school, and we observe substantial differences between our estimated violent crime effects versus property crime effects.
+Specifically, we find that violent crime incidence is more elevated during in-session periods compared to out-of-session time periods (especially around high schools), whereas property crime incidence is not substantially different between in-session and out-of-session time periods.

+We can also compare our results to \cite{SteUkeMac19} where crime incidence was examined following closures of academically under-performing public schools in Philadelphia. \cite{SteUkeMac19} estimated a 15\% decline in total crime and a 30\% reduction in violent crime in the surrounding area following school closures, but did not find any effect on property crimes.
+Similarily, we find total crimes to be elevated by around 14-16\% and violent crimes to be elevated by around 24-29\% around public schools during in session time periods.
+However, we also find that property crimes are significantly elevated by around 7-10\% around public schools during in session time periods.

+This comparison is especially interesting given that we evaluated crime incidence in the areas around all public schools in Philadelphia whereas \cite{SteUkeMac19} focussed only on a small subset of academically under-performing schools that were recently closed.
+We generalize their results with our finding that elevated incidence of total and violent crimes is characteristic of the areas around all public schools rather than just the worst performing schools in the city.
+In contrast with \cite{SteUkeMac19}, we also find significantly elevated incidence of property crimes around public schools in Philadelphia but we see very little separation in property crime incidence between in-session and out-of-session time periods, especially compared to the large differences (especially around high schools) in violent crime incidence that we find between in-session and out-of-session time periods.

-Our regression approach also provides insight into the other built environment features that are associated with crime incidence.
+Beyond our focus on the presence of public schools, our regression approach also provides insight into other neighborhood features that are associated with crime incidence.
 Commercial land uses are highly correlated with crime incidence which was also found by \cite{BerBlo09}.
 The litter index is also highly correlated with crime which supports the ``Broken Windows" theory of \cite{WilKel03}.

-We also extended our regression model to incorporate random effects for each block group in Philadelphia and found that the relationship between school proximity and total crime does vary substantially between different neighborhoods in the city.
-It is clear that the relationship between school proximity and public safety is nuanced and presumably influenced by many types of neighborhood contexts that we have not been able to account for in this current study.
-Higher resolution data and more direct measures of human activity around public schools are needed for future investigations.